 - WritingCareer.com (Keep an eye on new calls for submission here to see what's currently in-demand.)

 - DarkMarkets.com (If you write horror, sci-fi, or anything along those lines you'll find plenty of fiction markets here.)

 Of course, you could also get a copy of Writer's Market to keep on-hand when you're looking for new publications to pitch.
 Or you can subscribe to their database.

-If you already have a stockpile of polished poetry and stories you'd like to pitch, a market directory is a good bet.
-If you want to write something new and see what publications are looking for for a specific upcoming issue, then lists like those at Writing Career will be a better fit.
+If you already have a stockpile of work you'd like to pitch, a market directory is a good bet.
+Otherwise, call for submission lists could be a better fit.
 Those places will (hopefully) help you find homes for your fiction, prose, and poetry.

 What about you?
 Can you recommend any market listings or lyric-sales tips for Daniel?
 If so, tell us about them in the comments.